codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-abstract

-      Shows the basics of how to install Galera Cluster and MariaDB software on three nodes |---| and configure the ports for security and other basic items.
+      This video presents the basics of how to install Galera Cluster and MariaDB software |---| and configure the ports and other basic items.
+And it demonstrates how to start a cluster.

 .. container:: list-col2